Colm Ó Clúbhán: Career

 Ó Clúbhán was a founding member of the London agitprop Brixton Faeries gay theatre group based in Railton Road.
 His poems and plays focused on queer migrants, identity, and loneliness.
 He won the 1986 Hennessy Literary Award for Flood.
-His first play, Friends of Rio Rita took its title from the LGBT slang term Friend of Dorothy and the drag queen Rio Rita in Brendan Behan's play The Hostage who Ó Clúbhán described as “probably the only gay character I know of in Irish drama”.
+His first play, Friends of Rio Rita's took its title from the LGBT slang term Friend of Dorothy and the drag queen Rio Rita in Brendan Behan's play The Hostage who Ó Clúbhán described as “probably the only gay character I know of in Irish drama”.
 It was first performed at the Oval House Theatre.

-Many of his works were not published and have been lost, but some have been rediscovered in the Hall–Carpenter Archives and examined decades after his death.
-Professor Ed Madden of the University of South Carolina has carried out detailed research on Ó Clúbhán's works and hosted a Boston College Ireland symposium on Ó Clúbhán in 2017.
+Much of his work remains unpublished.
+His entire catalogue is held by his appointed next of kin and Literary Executors, Mary Evans Young & Derek Evans, with a small selection in the Hall–Carpenter Archives.
+In recent years, his work is being re-examined: Professor Ed Madden of the University of South Carolina has carried out detailed research on Ó Clúbhán's works and hosted a Boston College Ireland symposium on Ó Clúbhán in 2017.
+Friends of Rio Rita's was staged at The Outhouse in Dublin in November 2017.
+There was a reading by the Lewisham Irish LGBT Network at the Lewisham Irish Community Centre in 2018 and a full production, directed by Stephen Gee at the same venue in October 2019.